 Take financial and tech brains, and throw in some passion.
 Next, turn the heat up on an innovative business model.
 The result?
-A fledging Edinburgh fintech on track to turn over more than £3 million by 2020.
+A fledging Edinburgh fintech, targeting a £3 million turnover by 2020.

 It’s the perfect, ready-made outreach strategy to grow any business.
 Give niche investors a means to believe and invest in your business through a white-labeled crowdfunding platform.
 Then integrate it on your own website.
 You then watch the power of the crowd take hold, enjoying investment strength in numbers, and easy publicity in the process.